This page has lots of information to help you during the coronavirus pandemic. Click on each item to go to the relevant information.

 - Easy read guide - how to wash your hands 'rap'.

-- Coronavirus easy read guide from Public Health England.
+- Coronavirus easy read guide from Public Health England - practical information.

 The following resources have been shared by the Autism Support Service at Fosse Way School.
 The full list of the below resources can be found in one document here.

 - Social Story - what is Coronoavirus and how can I help?